gioudi/gioudi/README.md

 <div width="100%">

   <p>
-  I come from a small place call Asgård, Since 4 years I’m working as a Web developer and currently I am a Frontend developer in <a href="https://vasscompany.com/en/" alt="vass">Vass<a> and I colaborated as a   partner in <a href="https://www.modyo.com" alt="modyo">Modyo<a> .
+  I come from a small place call Asgård, Since 4 years I’m working as a Web developer and currently I am a Frontend developer in <a href="https://vasscompany.com/en/" target="_blank" alt="vass">Vass<a> and I colaborated as a   partner in <a href="https://www.modyo.com"  target="_blank" alt="modyo">Modyo<a> .
 I've developed a few accesible and usibilities websites and apps with different international and national teams.
   </p>

-  <p>Today I'm working in Myfel's project from <a href="https://www.modyo.com" alt="modyo">Modyo<a> and I've responsible to translate desing UX/UI to screens, widgets, elements, transitions, forms, emails   and views that every client can see and use them.</p>
+  <p>Today I'm working in Myfel's project from <a href="https://www.modyo.com" alt="modyo" target="_blank">Modyo<a> and I've responsible to translate desing UX/UI to screens, widgets, elements, transitions, forms, emails   and views that every client can see and use them.</p>

   <p>
   I also have knowledge in English or well I can have a good conversation and currently I'm continuing to improve myself...